rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Commerce, University of Delhi.
 Before joining Samagra, she gained hands-on experience in the field of social impact and consulting and interned with The/ Nudge Foundation, mByom and Invest India.
 A strong motivation to create impact at scale brought her to Samagra.
+Currently, she is part of the KONNECT team in Odisha.
     image: /img/edited_img_4110.jpg
     linkedInProfile: 'https://www.linkedin.com/in/meena-priyadarsnee-k/'
     name: Meena Priyadarsnee K
-    project: .
+    project: KONNECT
   - bio: >-
       Mehul holds a Bachelor's degree in Economics from Hindu College, University of Delhi.
 Before joining Samagra, he interned at KPMG, PATH and